 P.O.
 Box 389

 Trenton, NJ 08925-038

 New Jersey Labor Laws - Meals and Breaks

 While New Jersey does not require employers to provide lunch breaks to their employees the federal government does have certain requirements.
-While a company does not have to offer an employee a break if that company's policy states that an employee is entitled to a break, federal law states that break must be paid if it is twenty minutes or shorter.
-If an employee takes a break that exceeds twenty minutes the employer is not required to pay the employee at that point, though they are not prohibited from doing so.
+While a company does not have to offer an employee a break, if that company's policy states that an employee is entitled to a break, federal law states that break must be paid if it is 20 minutes or shorter.
+If an employee takes a break that exceeds 20 minutes the employer is not required to pay the employee at that point, though they are not prohibited from doing so.

 New Jersey Labor Laws - Severance Pay

 New Jersey labor laws do not require employers to give employees any severance pay.
 If an employer elects to provide severance benefits, it should adhere to any parts of the employee contract or existing policy.
 Many employers will offer some form of severance payment to an employee who has been fired or laid off, but will make that payment contingent on the employee signing an agreement to release any potential claims he or she may have against the employer, such as for breach of contract or discrimination.
 Such agreements to waive claims are generally legal, but are often enforceable only if the employer complies with certain requirements.